Description

 Notes

-Traditional kadappa is made with potato and lentil in coconut gravy, which looks pale white as it does not include turmeric, chili powder and any other sour content like curd, tomatoes and lemon juices.
-But I've included little tomatoes and few other veggies to suit my taste.
-Thanjore Brahmin community also prepare the same dish but excluding onion and garlic.
+• Traditional kadappa is made with just potato and lentils in coconut gravy, which looks pale white as it does not include turmeric, chili powder and any other sour content like curd, tomatoes and lemon juices.

 nice recipe